Happening Right Now -

 Want to stay updated on our work, upcoming events and news, but not sure if you want to join as a member?
 Sign up for our email list and get to know us.

 Food AND Medicine is a grassroots member-based organization that works to address the root causes of poverty.
+We prioritize people’s ability to form a union, have affordable healthy food, access public transportation, and make a living wage.
 We use a hybrid of direct service and grassroots organizing to:

 Food AND Medicine has over 500 annual members, primarily in Maine but also people across the country with a Maine connection.
 We are a diverse coalition of union members, workers and farmers; low-income community members; members of most faith and political beliefs; seniors, students and people of different abilities - all connected by a belief that nobody should have to choose between food, medicine and other basic necessities.